-Cara Ebbeling, Ph.D., together with Dr. David Ludwig — both at Boston Children's Hospital in Massachusetts — led the new study, which now appears in the BMJ.
+Cara Ebbeling, Ph.D., together with Dr. David Ludwig — both at Boston Children's Hospital in Massachusetts — led the

 As they explain, when we lose weight, the body adapts by lowering its energy expenditure.
 In other words, it burns fewer calories.